 Also on this day, Cummings abandoned Ford Expedition is discovered in the parking lot of Home Depot in Yulee.

-Sybert is located by investigators parked in her 2016 black Kia Soul between two semi-trucks at a rest area in St. Johns County.
-Nassau County Sheriff Bill Leeper said Sybert had been living in her car at various locations.
+Kessler is located by investigators parked in her 2016 black Kia Soul between two semi-trucks at a rest area in St. Johns County.
+Nassau County Sheriff Bill Leeper said Kessler had been living in her car at various locations.
 She was arrested in St. Johns County.

 Meanwhile, NCSO tells the public it is asking anyone who had an appointment or stopped at Tangles on Saturday, May 12 to contact Detective Beazley at (904) 548-4005.